RenewalRate.ca

 Option B: Wait, renew but switch lenders to 4.39 per cent

 Same trigger date.
 Monthly payment $2,167.
 Total interest over the next 5 years: $79,800.
-Switch costs (legal, appraisal, discharge): $1,000 to $2,500 if the receiving lender doesn't cover them; many do.
+Switch costs (legal, appraisal, discharge): FCAC publishes that professional fees typically run $400 to $2,500, with discharge fees from no charge up to $400 where unregulated.
+Many lenders cover one or both as an incentive on renewal switches.

 Option C: Refinance now mid-term to 4.39 per cent on a fresh 5-year fixed